cms-opendata-workshop/workshop2023-lesson-selection/_episodes/03-miniaodtrigger.md

 ~~~
 {: .output}

+There are various entries of type `edm::TriggerResults`, but we are specifically interested in the one labelled "PAT".
-Clearly, there are `selectedPatTrigger` and `patTrigger` collections there.
+In the "PAT" collection section we also find `selectedPatTrigger` and `patTrigger` collections.

 Although we do not have such analyzer yet, we know where to find information on how to implement it.
 If we go to the [WorkBookMiniAOD2015](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookMiniAOD2015#Trigger) CMS Twiki page, we will find the relevant information necessary to our purposes.
 Let's have a look.